Article

 Adding Auto-Completion to Python Spatial CLI Tools

 Tab completion in a Typer spatial CLI requires three things: completer functions that resolve paths or EPSG codes in under 200 ms, binding those functions to parameters via shell_complete, and registering the generated script in the user’s shell config.
 Install typer[all] (which pulls in shellingham) and run --install-completion to activate.
-This page is part of the Argument Parsing with Typer guide under CLI Architecture & Design Patterns.
+It builds on the Argument Parsing with Typer guide, part of the wider CLI Architecture & Design Patterns reference.

 Prerequisites